stjudecloud/workflows/tests/input/README.md

 ## Aligned.sortedByCoord.chr9_chr22.bam

 Coordinate sorted BAM file with alignments on `chr9` and `chr22`.
 Generated with STAR and parameters suitable for `arriba` variant calling.
 Has a single read group with ID `rg1`.
+Has BCR-ABL fusion.
+Generated from `read1.fastq.gz` and `read2.fastq.gz` from `https://github.com/suhrig/arriba/tree/master/test`.

 ## Aligned.sortedByCoord.chr9_chr22.bam.bai